jonnonz1/nz-statute-book/acts/public/2003/intellectual-disability-compulsory-care-and-rehabilitation-act-2003.md

   (g) if the care recipient is a former special patient, the Director of Area Mental Health Services who applied to have the care recipient assessed under section 29(2):
   (h) the co-ordinator:
   (i) the responsible district inspector:
-  (j) any other person the Court considers should be entitled to appear and be heard because of that person's interest in the welfare of the care recipient.
+  (j) any other person the court considers should be entitled to appear and be heard because of that person's interest in the welfare of the care recipient.
 (2) Subsection (1)(a) is subject to sections 122 and 123.

 ### 118 Specialist assessors and care managers entitled to appear and be heard on certain applications